Resources

 up for the pain of losing her so soon here.

-Then it was time – and God had a hard time, as did those who
+Then it was time - and God had a hard time,

-He had to gently pull her away, and everyone pulled back
+as did those who loved her.
+He had to gently pull her away,

-an angel she became.
+and an angel she became.

-Now down here alone – you must think, “What if there had never been Nikki?”
+Now down here alone - you must think,

-What a loss that would be – but she was and always will be.
+What a loss that would be -but she was and always will be.

-The day will come to reunite with her, but on God’s timetable.
-She was much too special to ever have to suffer the hardships
+The day will come to reunite with her, but on God's timetable.

 of this world and now never will.